RobotLocomotion/drake/doc/_pages/from_binary.md

 ### Use as a Python library

 In most cases, we suggest using our [pip releases](/pip.html), because that will be more convenient than manually downloading.
-However, if you need both C++ and Python API support, then pip will not work.
+However, if you are running on macOS arm64 or if you need both
+C++ and Python API support, then pip will not work.
 This section shows how to incorporate a manual download into a
 [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)